NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Always make that effort because you don't know the outcome.

-It could be just that that small little nugget that that person is looking for to put them on a different track.
+It could be just that small little nugget that that person is looking for to put them on a different track.

-I'll just fucking around Big Mo's our audio engineer.
+Big Mo is our audio engineer.

 Person's friend, family, or law enforcement.

-Dorrell says it comes down to the old saying.
+Doro says it comes down to the old saying: if you see something, say something.

-If it's innoculus, okay, no harm, no foul.
+No harm, no foul.

 But if all right.